kimuraz/readable/README.md

 ```

-> Note that this app needs a API server to work, it can be found [here](https://github.com/udacity/reactnd-project-readable-starter)
+> Note that this app needs aa API server to work, it can be found [here](https://github.com/udacity/reactnd-project-readable-starter)